Tal5832/data-analyst-portfolio/README.md

 Built a Power BI dashboard on Netflix data showing an overview and single title view.
 Displayed in overview top 10 genres, shows by rating, shows added by date and countries available in map.
 For single title view, using a filter for the movie/tv show the release year, rating, countries available and a few details.
 Visuals containing column chart, bar chart, area chart, maps, cards, slicer and tables.

 **Tools:** Power BI, SQL, Excel
-**Key Insights:** Discovered that the most popular genre is "International Movies", 2019 was the year that added the most shows and movies in 1 year but after that it declined and the country who has the most content available is United States
+**Key Insights:** Discovered that the most popular genre is "International Movies", 2019 was the year that added the most shows and movies in 1 year but after that it declined and the country who has the most content available is United States.

+📊 [View Dashboard](#) *(link to Power BI Service or add screenshots)*
 ---

 ### 3. [Sales Analysis Dashboard](./powerbi_projects/sales_analysis)